1 – Why start with solids?

 It is normal that babies take a little while to accept the food they are offered.
 But it is important to never force them to eat and to never make them eat certain food.
 If your baby gradually shows more interest and starts experimenting and tasting food, you can both continue to enjoy the process.

-On the other hand, if your baby is getting older and, despite not being forced, refuses to eat anything at all, it would be advisable to see a paediatrician to check on your baby’s iron levels.
+On the other hand, if your baby is getting older and, despite not being forced, refuses to eat anything at all, it would be advisable to see a pediatrician to check on your baby’s iron levels.
 Sometimes, babies suffering from iron deficiency can be reluctant to eat.

 9 – Salt, sugar, oil and other seasonings